crest-cassia/xsub_py/test/readme.md

     ```shell
     $ xsub -t
     ```
-    - Verify output JSON has "parameters" and "template" keys like the following:
+    - Verify output JSON has "parameters" keys like the following (keys other than "parameteres" are optional):
         ```json
         {
           "parameters": {